 As a result, investors can get richer insights into how large and small offers may affect a company’s price and, most importantly, they can trade in companies at the pre-IPO stage, which have traditionally been difficult to access.

-How to invest on the PrimaryMarkets global platform
+How to find pre-ipo investment opportunities on PrimaryMarkets platform

 As an institutional or high-net-worth investor, trading pre-IPO companies on PrimaryMarkets is simple.